rigdev/setup-rig/README.md

 Put the action in a step and optionally set the version if you want something specific rather than latest.

+If the optional `host`, `client-id` and `client-secret` are set.
+The action will use them to activate the service account using `rig auth activate-service-account`.

 ```yaml
 jobs:
   deploy: